junxit/us-congress-bills-111/bill.md

 # H.R.
 5354

-> To establish an Advisory Committee on Gestational Diabetes, to provide grants to better understand and reduce gestational diabetes, and for other purposes.
+> To provide grants to better understand and reduce gestational diabetes, and for other purposes.

 ## § 1.
 Short title